adaptingadapting/Holberton-SpeedrunAllChecksPercent/903pointers_arrays_strings/README.md

 task 6 i think im one behind because im on 7 but whatever, its 3 am anid im tired

 task 7 im glad its over, no advanced taks for now, tomorrow ill get to that. doing all of this in one repo and in one main.h file was pretty troll though

+task 100 set string is a one line function